 Electronic bids must be submitted for the purchase of the Bonds via Parity.
-Bids will be communicated electronically to the County on June 9, 2020 (or such later Bid Date as announced in accordance with this Notice of Sale) at 10:45 a.m.
-Prevailing Eastern Time for the Public Improvement Bonds and at 11:00 a.m.
-Prevailing Eastern time for the Refunding Bonds.
-Prior to those respective times, a prospective bidder may (1) submit the proposed terms of its bid via Parity, (2) modify the proposed terms of its bid, in which event the proposed terms as last modified will (unless the bid is withdrawn as described herein) constitute its bid for the applicable series of the Bonds, or (3) withdraw its proposed bid.
-Once the bids are communicated electronically via Parity to the County, each bid will constitute an irrevocable offer to purchase the applicable series of the Bonds on the terms therein provided, subject to this Notice of Sale.
+Bids will be communicated electronically to the County on September 30, 2020 (or such later Bid Date as announced in accordance with this Notice of Sale) at 10:30 a.m.
+Prevailing Eastern Time.
+Prior to that time, a prospective bidder may (1) submit the proposed terms of its bid via Parity, (2) modify the proposed terms of its bid, in which event the proposed terms as last modified will (unless the bid is withdrawn as described herein) constitute its bid for the Bonds, or (3) withdraw its proposed bid.
+Once the bids are communicated electronically via Parity to the County, each bid will constitute an irrevocable offer to purchase the Bonds on the terms therein provided, subject to this Notice of Sale.
 The County shall not be responsible for any malfunction or mistake made by, or as a result of the use of the facilities of, Parity, the use of such facilities being the sole risk of the prospective bidder.
 For purposes of the electronic bidding process, the time as maintained on Parity shall constitute the Prevailing Eastern Time.